heqin-zhu/PL0-parser/README.md

 OPR|-|operator type| variout operation on value

 # Design
-We can generate instruction when analyse grammar.
+We can generate instruction when analysing grammar.
 Some keypoints is the control structures' instruction traslation.
 ## if elif else
 ![](src/elseif_ins_stack.jpg)